planet-espresso/pyLateMon/README.md

 ### Behaviour

-Per default the python influx connector will cache all replies and sends them bundled every 30 seconds to the Influx DB.
+Per default the used python influxdb connector will cache all replies and sends them bundled every 30 seconds to the Influx DB.

-The container will be build at 1st start.
+Actually the latency-monitor container is build on demand, a dockerhub image is on the roadmap...

 You can find everything under *./Docker_Build/* and in the python program itself [latency_monitor.py](./Docker_Build/latency_monitor.py)